Marcusenius macrolepidotus

-Marcusenius macrolepidotus, the Lower Zambezi bulldog, is a bony-tongued freshwater elephantfish from the genus Marcusenius and the family Mormyridae.
+Marcusenius macrolepidotus, commonly known as the bulldog, is a bony-tongued freshwater elephantfish from the genus Marcusenius and the family Mormyridae.
 They are typically found in rivers and lakes in South-Eastern Africa.
 The species was named after its distinctive feature of a mental lobe on its lower jaw that protrudes beyond the upper jaw, a characteristic similar to that of the bulldog dog breed.
 The Mormyridae family contains weakly electric fish, all of which have an electric discharge organ located near the tail.
 This electric discharge organ can be used for object/prey detection, exhibiting aggressive behaviors, and intraspecies communication.
 M. marcusenius typically appear in groups of fish called shoals, and are most active at night.
 Overnight, they spend time feeding on insects, algae, and fish.
 The species was discovered in 1852 by German naturalist Wilhelm Peters, who originally named the fish Morymus macrolepidotus.
 Since its discovery, the fish has been subject to multiple changes in scientific name, geographic distribution, and common names due to limited scientific research on the Marcusenius genus.
 However, after thorough comparison of allopatric populations of bulldogs in Africa, it has been determined that the original bulldogs are a separate four taxa based on genetics, morphology, and electric organ discharges.

 Species description

-Lower Zambezi bulldogs are uniquely identified by a mental lobe on their lower jaw that protrudes beyond the upper jaw.
+Bulldogs are uniquely identified by a mental lobe on their lower jaw that protrudes beyond the upper jaw.
 The mean standard length from the tip of the snout to the fork in the caudal is 8.3 cm, with the maximum length being 16.9 cm and the minimum being 5.1 cm.
 Mouths are terminal, on the same level as the eye.
 The body is compressed and fusiform.
 The dorsal fin is located further posterior than the typical standard distance, and has a number of 20 rays.
 The anal fin is located opposite and slightly more anterior than the dorsal fin, and has around 26 rays.
 The caudal fin is forked into two rounded lobes.
 The scales are cycloid and larger than other typical Morymidae.
-There are 5 conical-shaped teeth located on the premaxilla, and 6 conical-shaped teeth on the lower jaw.
+There are five conical-shaped teeth located on the premaxilla, and six conical-shaped teeth on the lower jaw.

-The color of the Lower Zambezi bulldog species varies from dark silver on the back to a fair color on the belly.
+The color of the bulldog varies from dark silver on the back to a fair color on the belly.
 Dark grey splotches are present on the entire body, with the exception of being on the head and belly.
 An overall gold-olive or purple shimmer can be observed on their whole body as well, but it depends on the lighting and varies from fish to fish.
 Sexual dimorphism is limited, with adult males having a kink at the base of the anal fin, which is a feature absent in juveniles and females.